sftcd/cs2014/assignments/assignment3/README.md

 ### Cryptographic inputs/outputs

-- Bytes 0..205 inclusive are input to the Proof-of-Work (PoW) hash (which uses SHA256).
+- Bytes 0..241 inclusive are input to the Proof-of-Work (PoW) hash (which uses SHA256).
-- Bytes 206..241 inclusive are the PoW length and hash value
+	- when calculating PoW hash set the last 36 bytes to 0x00 in input
 - Bytes 0..241 inclusive are input to the signature
+	- but this time with the real PoW hash value and not zeros
 - Bytes 242..end are the signature length and value

 ### Example (again)